gerryw1389/gerryw1389.github.io/_posts/2017-08-05-gpo-add-local-admin.md

    <img class="alignnone size-full wp-image-4578" src="https://automationadmin.com/assets/images/uploads/2017/08/gpo-local-admin.png" alt="" width="550" height="406" srcset="https://automationadmin.com/assets/images/uploads/2017/08/gpo-local-admin.png 550w, https://automationadmin.com/assets/images/uploads/2017/08/gpo-local-admin-300x221.png 300w" sizes="(max-width: 550px) 100vw, 550px" />

-   - NOTE: It is important to NOT touch the &#8220;Members of this group&#8221; field as that will allow ONLY those you select and remove anything else.
+   - NOTE: It is important to NOT touch the `Members of this group` field as that will allow ONLY those you select and remove anything else.
 We are adding to, not taking away!
+   {: .notice--danger}

 4. Linking GPO In Group policy management console: Right click on the domain or the OU and select Link an Existing GPO => Select the Local Admin GPO